-BSM has a set of tools to help manage content.
-You can use the Content Manager to exchange content between systems, too.
-For example, you can prepare content in a test environment, and then transfer the tested content to a production environment when the tests confirm that the content is working as expected.
+OMi has a set of tools to help you manage your own content.
+These tools are the RTSM Package Manager and the Content Packs Manager.
+You can use them to package your own content and to exchange the content between systems.
+For example, you can prepare content in a test environment and then transfer the tested content to a production environment when the tests confirm that the content works as expected.

-The export and import tools also enable you to exchange content between systems so that you can keep snapshots or backup images of the content you have developed and, in addition, make sure that different instances remain synchronized and up to date.
+Export and import tools also enable you to exchange content between systems so that you can keep snapshots or backup images of the content you have developed.
+In addition, they make sure that different instances remain synchronized and up to date.